losandes/heinz-95729-project/README.md

 ├── client: the svelte web app
 │   ├── src: the svelte code
 │   └── static: static HTTP resources
-├── server-lib: the domains that the graph-api consumes └── server: the server code
+├── server: the server code
-    ├── data_volumes: gitignored folder where the API data is cached └── src: the koa+yoga api code
+│   ├── data_volumes: gitignored folder where API data is cached │   └── src: the koa+yoga api code
-        └── schema: the GraphQL schema (typedefs and resolvers)
+│       └── schema: the GraphQL schema (typedefs and resolvers) ├── server-lib: the domains that the graph-api consumes └── server-packages: supporting code (think if them like 3rd party packages)
 ```

 ## Getting Started